reddit/devvit/devvit-docs/docs/quickstart/quickstart.md

-# Quickstart
+# Games Quickstart

 This tutorial takes you through the step-by-step process of building your first app with Devvit.
 It should take you about 1 minute to complete.
 Once complete, you'll be able to see your app in a Reddit post

-## Try it out first
+## Try it out

-This starter template will [create an app like this for you](https://www.reddit.com/r/test_devvit_demos/comments/1mk4ql4/test3jsdevvit/) running in reddit.
+This starter template will [create an app like this for you](https://www.reddit.com/r/test_devvit_demos/comments/1mk4ql4/test3jsdevvit/) running on Reddit.
 It consists of a simple react-based counter app that calls backend functions.

 ## What you'll need

 - Node.JS (version 22.2.0+)
 - A code editor

-## Environment Setup
+## Environment setup

 1. Install Node.JS and NPM ([instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))
 2. Go to `https://developers.reddit.com/new` and choose the React template.